+Where a person derives only salary or wages income there is no requirement.
+However where the person earns any other income apart from salary or wages income then annual income tax returns should be lodged and assessed.
 The person should be up to date with the lodgment of the tax returns and the payment of the taxes assessed.

 What if the assignee comes back for a trip after residency has terminated?

-If it can be proved that the person is not domiciled in Papua New Guinea, he/she will not considered a resident of Papua New Guinea.
+If it can be proved that the person is not domiciled in Papua New Guinea, he/she will not be considered a resident of Papua New Guinea.

 Do the immigration authorities in Papua New Guinea provide information to the local taxation authorities regarding when a person enters or leaves Papua New Guinea?